🎉Grand Opening: June 2026

 How soon should I see a dentist after breaking a tooth?

-The urgency depends on the severity of the injury.
-If you are experiencing significant pain, swelling, bleeding, or a tooth has been knocked out entirely, seeking dental attention within a few hours is advisable.
-For a minor chip with no pain, scheduling an appointment within a few days is generally acceptable.
-A completely knocked-out permanent tooth should ideally be seen by a dentist within an hour for the best chance of successful reimplantation.
+The timeframe depends on the severity of the injury.
+If you are experiencing significant pain, a large piece of tooth has broken away, or you suspect pulp involvement, seeking dental advice within a few hours is advisable.
+For minor chips without pain, booking an appointment within a few days is generally reasonable.
+If a tooth has been knocked out completely, seeing a dentist as soon as possible — ideally within an hour — may improve the chances of successful reimplantation.
+When in doubt, a telephone call to your dental practice can help establish the appropriate urgency.

 Is a cracked tooth always painful?